 If you contact your first cousin match, and you are able to compare “notes” about your family history, using the information that you have learned about them, and about your family tree, you should be able to figure out their exact relationship to you.

 Have more family members do a DNA test

 If you know a lot about your family, and you have family members who are willing to also do a DNA test to help you learn more about family history, you might consider asking them to do so.

-If they don’t match an aunt or uncle, then you can feel confident that they are on the different side of your family tree.
+If they don’t match an aunt or uncle, and you do, then you can feel confident that they are on the different side of your family tree.
 A final benefit of having older/more family members to this type of test is the ability to learn even more about your family history.